Reliable Wireless Indoor Localization via Cross-Validated Prediction-Powered Calibration: Problem Definition

 As in \cite{Bates2021RCPS, Romano2024RCPS_PPI}, in order to determine the threshold $\lambda$ to be used in the prediction set $\Gamma_{\lambda}(X)$, we assume the availability of a labeled dataset $\mathcal{D}^{\text{L}} = \{(X_i, Y_i)\}_{i=1}^{n}$ consisting of $n$ i.i.d. samples drawn from the joint distribution $P_{XY}$.
 This is referred to as the \emph{labeled calibration dataset}.

-Furthermore, as in \cite{ Romano2024RCPS_PPI}, we also assume that, in addition to the labeled calibration dataset $\mathcal{D}^{\text{L}}$, we can access an \emph{unlabeled calibration dataset} $\mathcal{D}^{\text{U}} = \{\tilde{X}_j\}_{j=1}^{N}$ that includes $N$ i.i.d. input samples drawn from the marginal distribution $P_X$.
+Furthermore, as in \cite{ Romano2024RCPS_PPI}, we also assume that along with the labeled calibration dataset $\mathcal{D}^{\text{L}}$, we can access an \emph{unlabeled calibration dataset} $\mathcal{D}^{\text{U}} = \{\tilde{X}_j\}_{j=1}^{N}$ of $N$ i.i.d. input samples drawn from the marginal distribution $P_X$.
 The number of unlabeled calibration data points, $N$, is considered to much larger than the number of labeled data points, $n$, i.e., $N \gg n$.
+Such unlabeled data naturally arises in wireless localization scenarios, where the dataset may include only RSSI measurements collected by participating users without sharing their position information \cite{Sifaou2025CPPI}.